afriedm49/Engineering4_Notebook/README.md

 ### Reflection

 It was challenging at first to figure out the for loop, but easy once I got it.
 It important to make sure that your step is negative if you are trying to count down, or else you will need to do print(10-x) for each value of x from 0 to 10.
+Generally, for loops are helpful for looping that is limited by a certain number of repetitions.
 &nbsp;

 ## LaunchPad2